Last Updated: Thursday, May 5, 2022 at 9:45am

 - One certified doula will be allowed during labor and delivery.
 This must be the same doula for the duration of the mother’s stay.

-- The support person should provide a contact phone number so that the care team can regularly communicate the status of the patient and contact them with ample time to return for pickup.
+- If social distancing cannot be maintained, the support person should provide a contact phone number so that the care team can regularly communicate the status of the patient and contact them with ample time to return for pickup.

-- If social distancing can be achieved, the same support person may join the patient in recovery and be present to review discharge instructions.
+- If social distancing can be maintained, the support person may be present to review discharge instructions.

-- One parent or designated caregiver may remain with the child throughout the duration of the pediatric and PICU inpatient hospital stay.
+- Two parents or guardians may be with the child during visiting hours.
+One parent or guardian may remain with the child overnight and throughout the inpatient hospital stay.

 - To support our patients and their caregivers, a support person may be present to review discharge instructions and education as long as social distancing can be achieved.